Ways You Can Help Family Support & Treatment Center

 10. Volunteer/Scout Projects

-For any questions about how you can give to Family Support & Treatment Center, please contact Scott Snow, Executive Director.
+For any questions about how you can give to Family Support & Treatment Center, please contact Janelle Christensen, Executive Director.
 We need your help and appreciate anything you can do to help us continue to strengthen individuals and families by preventing harm, providing hope and healing relationships.